 \subsection{Catalogs of NSCs}

 For comparison purposes, we compiled the results of several NSC studies targeting both dwarfs and more massive galaxies located in various environments.
-We used two types of samples: a structural parameters-based and a photometry-based sample.
-The structural parameters-based sample gathers the properties of NSCs observed by \emph{HST} and is used to study their R$_{\rm e,\rm NSC}$, ellipticity and Sérsic index as a function of the NSCs absolute magnitude and stellar mass.
-In the LV, \citet{Pechetti2020}\footnote{We only considered the best quality NSC models (0 and 1) to avoid galaxies highly contaminated by dust.} and \citet{Hoyer2023} recently presented Sérsic modeling of NSCs in galaxies with stellar masses between $10^{6.5}$ and $10^{11}$\,M$_{\odot}$.
-In the dense environment of galaxy clusters, a first analysis of the size and luminosity of NSCs in elliptical galaxies was performed based on the \emph{HST} data from the ACS Fornax and Virgo cluster surveys \citep{Turner2012,Cote2006}.
+We used two types of samples: structural parameter-based and photometry-based.
+The structural parameter-based sample gathers the properties of NSCs observed by HST and is used to study their R$_{\rm e,\rm NSC}$, ellipticity, and Sérsic index as a function of the NSCs absolute magnitude and stellar mass.
+In the LV, \citet{Pechetti2020}\footnote{We only considered the best-quality NSC models (0 and 1) to avoid galaxies highly contaminated by dust.} and \citet{Hoyer2023} recently presented Sérsic modeling of NSCs in galaxies with stellar masses between $10^{6.5}$ and $10^{11}$\,M$_{\odot}$.
+In the dense environment of galaxy clusters, a first analysis of the size and luminosity of NSCs in elliptical galaxies was performed based on the HST data from the ACS Fornax and Virgo cluster surveys \citep{Turner2012,Cote2006}.
 We also compare our NSCs to those located in field LTGs at distances up to 40\,Mpc \citep{Georgiev2014,Georgiev2016}.

-The type of model fitted to the underlying galaxy light profile impacts the reliability of the derived NSC properties, especially in massive galaxies, as a single Sérsic profile is sometimes used instead of a multi-component surface brightness profile in the presence of a bulge, bar, or disk \citep{Peng2002}.
-Because of the use of a single Sérsic or a core-Sérsic \citep{Graham2003} profile to model the nucleated galaxies, we cleaned-up the samples of the ACS Fornax and Virgo cluster surveys from objects that would have required a multi-component fitting.
+The type of model fitted to the underlying galaxy light profile impacts the reliability of the derived NSC properties, especially in massive galaxies, as a single Sérsic profile is sometimes used instead of a multicomponent surface brightness profile in the presence of a bulge, bar, or disk \citep{Peng2002}.
+Because of the use of a single-Sérsic or a core-Sérsic \citep{Graham2003} profile to model the nucleated galaxies, we cleaned up the samples of the ACS Fornax and Virgo cluster surveys from objects that would have required a multicomponent fitting.
 In the case of \citet{Cote2006}, we removed the galaxies with disks or bars identified in \citet{Ferrarese2006}, while we removed the galaxies from \citet{Turner2012} brighter than a total blue magnitude of 13.5\,mag or described as better fitted by a multi-Sérsic profile.